Lady Mary Wortley Montagu: The Turkish Embassy Letters

 Montagu's Turkish letters were to prove an inspiration to later generations of European women travellers and writers.
 In particular, Montagu staked a claim to the authority of women's writing, due to their ability to access private homes and female-only spaces where men were not permitted.
 The title of her published letters is "Sources that Have Been Inaccessible to Other Travellers".
 The letters themselves frequently draw attention to the fact that they present a different, and Montagu asserts more accurate description than that provided by previous (male) travellers: "You will perhaps be surpriz'd at an Account so different from what you have been entertained with by the common Voyage-writers who are very fond of speaking of what they don't know."
-In general, Montagu dismisses the quality of European travel literature of the 18th century as nothing more than "trite observations…superficial…[of] boys [who] only remember where they met with the best wine or the prettiest women".
+In general, Montagu dismisses the quality of European travel literature of the 18th century as nothing more than "trite observations...superficial...[of] boys [who] only remember where they met with the best wine or the prettiest women".
 Montagu writes about the "warmth and civility" of Ottoman women.
-She describes the hammam, a Turkish bath, "as a space of urbane homosociality, free of cruel satire and disdain".
+She describes the hammam, known to her readers as a 'Turkish bath', "as a space of urbane homosociality, free of cruel satire and disdain".
 She mentions that "hammam are remarkable for their undisguised admiration of the women's beauty and demeanor", which creates a space for female authority.
 Montagu provides an intimate description of the women's bathhouse in Sofia, in which she derides male descriptions of the bathhouse as a site for unnatural sexual practices, instead insisting that it was "the Women's coffee house, where all the news of the Town is told, Scandal invented, etc." Montagu's reference to "women's coffee house" represents the political and social freedom that women had access to in the Ottoman Empire during the 18th century.
 Even though Montagu refused to undress for the bath at first, the girls managed to persuade her to "open my shirt, and show them my stays, which satisfied them very well".
 In one letter to her sister Lady Mar, she wrote, "nothing will surprise you more than the sight of my person, as I am now in my Turkish habit."